Power Up Your Roof: Why Metal is the Best Choice for Solar Panels

 Will installing solar panels void my metal roof’s warranty?

-How much weight do solar panels add to a metal roof?
+How much weight do solar panels add?

 Can I install thin-film solar panels on a metal roof?